-Other than the sourdough, this recipe needs nothing more than flour, yeast, water, salt and a tiny bit of sugar.
+Other than the sourdough, this whole wheat atta bread needs nothing more than flour, yeast, water, salt and a tiny bit of sugar.
 All ingredients that are no doubt sitting in your pantry already.

-You’re going to love this recipe.
+You’re going to love this recipe for whole wheat atta bread.
 Have a great weekend, all!

 - 5-6 cups whole-wheat durum wheat flour (atta)